A Quadratic Lower Bound for Noncommutative Circuits: On the use of AI systems

 \section{On the use of AI systems}

 AI systems were heavily used across various iterations in attempts to generate the novel arguments in this paper (starting from Section 4 onward).
 After various failed attempts (using AI and otherwise), Gemini 3.1 Pro generated the entire proof, in one shot, of a weaker, $\omega(n\log n)$ lower bound.
-It produced the key observations (Lemmas \ref{lem:parametrization} and \ref{lem:degree-truncation}) which constitute in our opinion the core of the current proof, on top of the already existing ideas from \cite{shastri-itcs2026}.
+In particular, Gemini 3.1 Pro produced the original idea of the parametrization used in Lemma \ref{lem:parametrization}, together with the degree truncation in Lemma \ref{lem:degree-truncation}.
+These constitute in our opinion the core of the proof, on top of the already existing ideas from \cite{shastri-itcs2026}.
 In order to do so, it was prompted to improve on the spanning set construction from \cite{shastri-itcs2026}, and was provided access to a PDF version of \cite{shastri-itcs2026}.
-The $\omega(n\log n)$ bound was subsequently tightened to obtain an optimal $\Omega(n^2)$ lower bound, also by Gemini 3.1 Pro.
+In the present version, this parametrization is improved slightly.
+Claim \ref{claim:spanning} is now aimed only at $\CoeffX(\widehat g_{XY})$.
+This removes the trailing factor from the previous parametrization and makes the argument work for low-degree polynomials, yielding the $\Omega(nd)$ lower bound.
 All proofs were rigorously verified by the author and modified for improved presentation.